WHAT IS MIDDLE GROUND?

 It’s a weekly gathering of people who care about Rockland and want to work together to find common-sense solutions for the city’s ongoing challenges.
 Ever had a great idea for Rockland but wasn’t sure where to take it?
-Share it at Middle Ground and let’s talk about what it will take to make it happen!
-We meet every Wednesday at 8:30am in the lobby of the Tradewinds.
+Share it at Middle Ground and let’s talk about what we, as a community, can do to make it happen!
+We meet on the 2nd Wednesday of the month at 8:00am in the lobby of the Tradewinds.
 Grab coffee at the Owls News Cafe and join in the discussion!

 Who runs Middle Ground?
 The group was started in July of 2025 by Jan Heimlich who loosely facilitates discussions, but there is no oversight organization.
 No one is required to join or commit to attending.
 It’s all about showing up when you can, listening to others, and sharing information and insights.